-A remarkable film about Greenland I know so well.
-What do you do when the big aluminium industry project, that would save your town, never actually comes as promised?
-You turn your focus towards where it is really needed.
+Allow yourself the pleasure of watching this beautiful, remarkable film about the Greenland I know so well.
+What do you do when the promise of the big aluminium industry project – your town’s economic savior – fails to materialize?
+You turn your camera focus where it’s really needed.

 I really like how the men are presented in the film.
-When speaking of Greenland, it is a tendency to talk about the man as a closed-person.
-It is therefore touching and strong to meet the men in the film who is really level-headed and honest.
-And actually naked.
-It is a great strenght in the film.
+When speaking of Greenland, there is a tendency to talk of the men as being closed.
+It’s touching and so powerful to get to know men in the film who are really level-headed and honest – emotionally naked.
+It is one of the film’s great strengths

-I don’t think I’ve ever watched a better and more authentic film about Greenlenders and their concerns.
+I don’t think I’ve ever watched a better and more authentic film about Greenlanders and their concerns.
 Thank you!

 16th&17th of June – Valletta Film Festival, Malta

 Nominated for Cinema of Small Nations Competitions – Feature Films